mnestorov/set-up-dev-environment/README.md

 - **Error handling:** The script now includes error handling for better stability.
 - **Logging:** All the important events and errors are logged into a log file named 'app.log' (or any other name specified in config.py), providing useful information for troubleshooting.

+## TODO

+- **_Database setup_**: Add support for automatically creating and configuring databases for the chosen framework (MySQL, PostgreSQL, SQLite, etc.).

+- **_Virtual environment setup_**: Integrate the creation and activation of virtual environments (using tools like Docker, Vagrant, or virtualenv) to isolate dependencies and make the development process more consistent across different systems.

+- **_Custom configuration_**: Allow users to provide a custom configuration file (e.g., JSON or YAML) to set up their preferred settings, such as repository URLs, clone paths, or database configurations.

+- **_Front-end frameworks_**: Add support for popular front-end frameworks such as Vue.js, React, or Angular.
+The script could install the necessary dependencies and set up a basic template for the chosen framework.

+- **_Automated testing setup_**: Integrate testing frameworks like PHPUnit, Behat, or Codeception, and automatically configure them for the chosen PHP framework.

+- **_Code linting and formatting_**: Integrate code linters and formatters like PHP_CodeSniffer, PHP-CS-Fixer, or ESLint to enforce coding standards and style guides.

+- **_Continuous Integration/Continuous Deployment (CI/CD) setup_**: Add support for configuring CI/CD tools like Jenkins, Travis CI, or GitHub Actions to automate building, testing, and deploying the project.

+- **_Git hooks_**: Set up useful Git hooks to automatically run tests, linting, or formatting before committing or pushing code.

+- **_Interactive command-line interface (CLI)_**: Enhance the user experience by creating an interactive CLI using a library like Click or argparse, which allows users to navigate through the available options more easily.

+- [x] **_Error handling and logging_**: ~~Improve error handling and add logging capabilities to help users identify and resolve issues during the setup process~~.

 ## Docker Server and Project Container Repositories